Bittopia/Documents/reports/2023-bittopia-university-annual-report-year3.md

 # Bittopia University Annual Report: Year 3 (2022) Courses, Swarm Grant, Swiss University Collaboration
 ## Summary (TL;DR)

+The focus of 2022 was on funding, partnerships, and marketing.
 This report outlines our progress over the last 12 months, which includes:
-* The registration of Bittopia on the Ethereum Name Server (ENS).
-* The formation of The Bittopia Foundation as a Decentralized Autonomous University on the Aragon platform.
-* The creation of Bittopia's own currency: BITT.
-* The registration of The Bittopia Foundation as a non-profit entity within the state of Wyoming, in the USA.
-* The registration of our entity with a bank and gaining access to many fiat portals.
+* Bittopia University launched 2 courses with great success and positive feedback.
+* Students were rewarded for their contributions.
+We handed out scholarships and discounts for attending our courses.
+* Bittopia University won a grant from the Swarm Association’s Council to develop our decentralized system architecture, integrating Swarm's protocol to be used for our storage layer.
+* Bittopia University partnered and collaborated with FHNW University in Switzerland to develop a course on DAOs.
+* Students of the FHNW University School of Applied Sciences and Arts in Switzerland were given access to the first-ever Decentralized Autonomous Organization (DAO) course thanks to the collaboration with Bittopia University.
+* Around $50 USD in BTC was handed out to students who contributed to the learning process.
+* Bittopia University was presented in Zurich and Prague during two powerful events: SheLeadsTech and Hackers Congress 2022.

 ## Background